baseline-dev/docs/src/content/getting-started/cli.md

 ## Running the CLI

-You can start the CLI by `double clicking on the file` or by `opening a terminal` and then running
+You can start the CLI by `double-clicking on the file` or by `opening a terminal` and then running

 ```shell
 ./baseline-macos